hugoledoux/startinpy/docs/howitworks.md

 ## Original code written in rust

-The library for calculating the Delaunay triangulation is originally written in [Rust](https://www.rust-lang.org/), it is called just 'startin' and its [ source code is open](https://github.com/hugoledoux/startin).
+The library for calculating the Delaunay triangulation is originally written in [Rust](https://www.rust-lang.org/), it is called 'startin' and its [source code is open](https://github.com/hugoledoux/startin).

-Robust arithmetic for the geometric predicates are used ([Shewchuk's predicates](https://www.cs.cmu.edu/~quake/robust.html), well the [Rust port of the code](https://crates.io/crates/robust)), so startin/py is robust and shouldn't crash (touch wood).
+Robust arithmetic for the geometric predicates is used ([Shewchuk's predicates](https://www.cs.cmu.edu/~quake/robust.html), well the [Rust port of the code](https://crates.io/crates/robust)), so startin/py is robust and shouldn't crash (touch wood).

 ## Insertion + deletion are possible

-It uses an incremental algorithm for the construction of a Delaunay triangulation (constraints are *not* supported), that is each point are inserted one after another and triangulation is updated between each insertion.
+It uses an incremental algorithm for the construction of a Delaunay triangulation (constraints are *not* supported), that is each point is inserted one after another and the triangulation is updated between each insertion.
 The algorithm is based on flips.

 The deletion of a vertex is also possible.
 The algorithm implemented is a modification of the one of [Mostafavi, Gold, and Dakowicz (2003)](<https://doi.org/10.1016/S0098-3004(03)00017-7>).
-The ears are filled by flipping, so it's in theory more robust.
+The ears are filled by flipping, so it's, in theory, more robust.
 I have also extended the algorithm to allow the deletion of vertices on the boundary of the convex hull.
-The algorithm is sub-optimal, but in practice the number of neighbours of a given vertex in a DT is only 6, so it doesn't really matter.
+The algorithm is sub-optimal, but, in practice, the number of neighbours of a given vertex in a DT is only 6, so it doesn't really matter.

 ## The data structure